Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 David A. Jackson - Knight-Swift Transportation Holdings, Inc.

 Okay.
 Well, Brad, I'll give you my – I'll give you my best shot here and Kevin may have some thoughts as well of course.
 This is a transaction – and we may have alluded to this when we made the announcement about it back in April – that this was attractive for a number of reasons that go well beyond just market timing.
 And so, this was not positioned as a plan in inflection, this was a long-term plan in terms of what we thought we could do over time.
 So the goal for us with this transaction is to help Swift to achieve a cost per mile performance that they are capable of.
-We haven't found any barricades that would prevent Swift from achieving a cost per mile that we think can put them in the low-80s in the irregular truck route market and at lower award in (16:42) all of the other operating entities that they have.
+We haven't found any barricades that would prevent Swift from achieving a cost per mile that we think can put them in the low-80s in the irregular truck route market and at lower OR than all of the other operating entities that they have.
 And then we continue to see unbelievable value that Swift provides to their customers.

 And so, we're looking at this for a long term.
 What we know is it's a cyclical business, and so we happen to be in a time where it's going to be a very positive cycle.
 But we know that there is a chance that someday in the future it's – we're not on the upside of a cycle.
 And so the plan is to help Swift be a very healthy business that earns a double-digit return on invested capital both in good times and in bad.
 And so, hey, we definitely welcome the market developments that have happened over the last six months.
 And honestly, we wish we could have closed this deal a little bit sooner to be in a better position perhaps with the kind of the where we are in the inflection point.
 But hopefully, that answers your question.